-In Brussels, we kit them out, pimp them up, then ship them to the countries where we work.
+In Brussels, we kit them out then ship them to the countries where we work.

 When the Land Cruiser arrives in the field, you literally turn it on and drive away.
 It's kitted out with everything - it's plug and play.

 The newest vehicles go to the vehicles go to the most challenging places - to nurses doing mobile clinics deep in the bush - that's where they're most needed.
 The old ones go to the country manager in the capital!